-MSW, RSW, Psychotherapist
+MSW, RSW, Psychotherapist (Online)

-My approach to counselling
+My Approach to Counselling

 It’s hard for me to describe my approach to counselling, because I try to tailor it to your specific needs, personality, and story.
 But I can touch on a few beliefs that (I hope) give you a sense of my philosophy:

-– Therapy should be a space where you say what you don’t feel you can say anywhere else.
+Therapy should be a space where you say what you don’t feel you can say anywhere else.
 That may take some getting used to, but it’s an important understanding to develop.

-– Laughter can be a strong medicine.
+Laughter can be a strong medicine.
 As one who used to do stand-up comedy, I know how much work it can be to get to a point where you can laugh a little, or at least crack a smile.
 As one who has availed myself of therapy, I know how some therapists can be a “tough room” and make you feel self-conscious, despite the best of intentions.
 My hope is to be an “easy room” where you can be yourself and not filter yourself.

-– Empathy matters more than just about anything.
+Empathy matters more than just about anything.
 I’m told I have a high level of empathy, but I would say that is just another way to describe curiosity.
 If I gloss over too many chapters of your life’s story, then of course some things won’t make as much sense.
 That is why I hope to cover as many chapters as you would like to share, so we can figure out what the next chapters can be about.

-– I operate in an anti-oppressive framework, in recognition of marginalized communities’ and individuals’ unique challenges.
+I operate in an anti-oppressive framework, in recognition of marginalized communities’ and individuals’ unique challenges.

-Professional and educational background
+Professional and Educational Background

 My career began in crisis services for a crisis phone line and safe beds facility.
 I then moved to providing case management for folks with dependencies and mental health issues.
 During this time I also worked for a walk-in counselling program.
 I did my MSW placement at a Friendship Centre and helped develop a program using both Western and traditional Indigenous approaches to care.
 I continued working with the Indigenous population alongside the healers and Elders on a part-time basis after my placement was completed.

-I have a BA in Honours Psychology, a Post-Grad Certificate in Concurrent Disorder, and a Masters of Social Work.
+I have a BA in Psychology, a Post-Grad Certificate in Concurrent Disorder, and a Masters of Social Work.